COMP8240-2024S2/assessed-task-1-Teeparinya/README.md

 ```
 ### **4. Creating Gold Standard Files**
 The final step in data preparation involves creating gold standard files for testing the NER model:
-  - `wikipedia-gold.txt` and `fanwiki-gold.txt`: These files are derived from `standard-wikipedia.txt` and `standard-fanwiki.txt` but include manual corrections to entity tags to ensure they make the most sense for the context of each dataset.
+  - `wikipedia-gold.txt` and `fanwiki-gold.txt`: These files are derived from `stanford-wikipedia.txt` and `stanford-fanwiki.txt` but include manual corrections to entity tags to ensure they make the most sense for the context of each dataset.
 ---

 ## **Model Training**

 ### **1. Preparing Training Data**
-The training data for the NER model is prepared from the standardized text files `standard-wikipedia.txt` and `standard-fanwiki.txt`.
-These files are processed to create `standard-wikipedia-training.txt` and `standard-fanwiki-training.txt`, which are formatted specifically for use with the Stanford NER framework.
+The training data for the NER model is prepared from the standardized text files `stanford-wikipedia.txt` and `stanford-fanwiki.txt`.
+These files are processed to create `stanford-wikipedia-training.txt` and `stanford-fanwiki-training.txt`, which are formatted specifically for use with the Stanford NER framework.
   - Each line in the training files follows the format:
 ```bash
 word<TAB>ENTITY